freelancing-people/content/README.md

 ### Markdown
 We only accept drafts in a MarkDown (.md) file.
 If you are not familiar with MarkDown files, [here is a great resource to get you started.](http://www.markdowntutorial.com/)

-If you aren't comfortable with Markdown or Github workflow, no worries :) Just email your concern to viraj@virajkhatavkar.com and I will send you a separate mail with questions.
-You can answer them inline in your email if you prefer that option.
+If you aren't a developer and not comfortable with Markdown or Github workflow, no worries :) Just email your concern to viraj@virajkhatavkar.com and I will send you a separate mail with questions.
+You can answer them inline in your email.

 ### Step by Step submission:
 1. Fork the repo you’ve joined.
 If you have a fork already, synchronize it with the original version (in case the original was updated with other people’s posts since you forked it)